oguyon/AdaptiveOpticsControl/src/AOloopControl/doc/AOloopControl.md

 		Layer  0/ 7, Frame   99/ 100, File      1/100000000  [TIME =     0.1990 s]  WRITING SCIENCE WAVEFRONT ... -
 		Layer  1/ 7, Frame   42/ 100, File      2/100000000  [TIME =     0.2420 s]

 	Type `CTRL-C` to stop the process.
+Note that you can relaunch the script later to build additional wavefront files.

 	By default, the wavefront files are stored in the work directory.
 You may choose to move them to another location (useful if you have multiple work directories sharing the same wavefront files).
 You can then create a symbolic link `atmwf` to an existing atmospheric wavefront simulation directory.
 For example: